maxime-tournier/maxime-tournier.github.com/notes/cps.md

 # TODO Partitioned CPS

-Since CPS effectively destroys the stack (which may or may not be desirable), it is often useful to separate CPS terms originating from source abstractions (for which we may want to keep a call stack) and the ones introduced by the conversion (which we may implement as jumps).
+In CPS form, all calls are tail calls: these can be implemented as jumps and we could execute CPS programs without a stack.
+However, we may want to keep a stack *e.g.* for separate compilation.
+In this case, it is often useful to separate CPS terms originating from source abstractions (for which we may want to keep a call stack) and the ones introduced by the conversion, representing control flow (which we may implement as jumps).

 # References